 Did it work?
 No. How do I know?
 Because we can’t solve big problems (how do leaders of leaders create a new innovation culture that can win back market share) with little solutions (here’s a professor with his entertaining take on top tips for creating an innovation culture).

-Unless our approach to learning and development in organisations shifts from an increasingly reductive approach to knowledge transfer that preferences content over context, then organisations will fail to adapt, learn and grow because their people are not adapting, learning and growing.
+Unless our approach to learning and development in organizations shifts from an increasingly reductive approach to knowledge transfer that preferences content over context, then organizations will fail to adapt, learn and grow because their people are not adapting, learning and growing.

-The more our industry colludes with the idea that we can respond to the complex learning needs of an organisation with libraries of video material that can be watched alone on a screen, the more we are actually disabling our organisations and making it harder for them to respond to a world that is rapidly changing.
+The more our industry colludes with the idea that we can respond to the complex learning needs of an organization with libraries of video material that can be watched alone on a screen, the more we are actually disabling our organizations and making it harder for them to respond to a world that is rapidly changing.

-It’s time we embraced a new global movement of experiential learning designs that move people and move organisations.
+It’s time we embraced a new global movement of experiential learning designs that move people and move organizations.

-Let’s ditch a ‘top tips’ mindset to organisational learning.
-Instead, let’s get on with creating experiential learning programmes that help employees to apply what they know and build their experience of working, leading, managing, and innovating in new and novel ways that will actually make a sustainable difference to the future of their organisations.
+Let’s ditch a ‘top tips’ mindset to organizational learning.
+Instead, let’s get on with creating experiential learning programmes that help employees to apply what they know and build their experience of working, leading, managing, and innovating in new and novel ways that will actually make a sustainable difference to the future of their organizations.

-The more we look to find simple solutions to complex problems, the more we will fail our organisations and our collective future.
+The more we look to find simple solutions to complex problems, the more we will fail our organizations and our collective future.
 And we are running out of time.